bwInfoSec/schwachstellenmgmt/README.md

 4. Start the pytests: `pytest`

 ## Content of the script:
-1. The individual PDF files of the report will be sorted by email address and packed into a ZIP file
+1. The individual PDF files of the report are sorted by email addresses and packed into a ZIP file
     - This step contains the JSON file with the assignment of IP to email and compares the IP addresses with the names of the PDF files (uni_heidelberg_Medium_[IP address].pdf).
-    - All PDFs will be grouped according to the email addresses and saved in a same folder ([email address]).
+    -  All PDFs are grouped by email address and saved in a same folder ([email address]).

 2. Login to Nextcloud

 3. Create a tag:
     - The files on the Nextcloud will be deleted after x days
-    - A tag with the name `Greenbone Report x-days` will be created for this purpose
+    - For this purpose, a tag with the name `Greenbone Report x-days` is created
     - According to `https://apps.nextcloud.com/apps/files_retention` all files with the tag will be deleted after x days

     `IMPORTANT:
     The user can select the number of days after which the file is to be completely deleted at the start of the script.
 A tag with the corresponding name is created so that the user can individually determine how long the files are available.
 In order for Nextcloud to make the appropriate settings for the tags, the administrator of the Nextcloud account must write another script in the background and integrate it.
 This has not yet been done!
 Until then, this function will not be used.`

-4. ZIP files ([email address].zip) will be created from the folder from step 1
+4. ZIP files ([email address].zip) are created from the folder from step 1
-    - The ZIP file will be protected with a password
+    - The ZIP file is protected with a password
-    - The password for the ZIP file will be provided via an one-time secret link
+    - The password for the ZIP file is communicated via a one-time secret link

-5. ZIP files will be uploaded
+5. ZIP files are uploaded
-    - The uploaded files will be marked with the created tag
+    - The uploaded files are marked with the tag created
-    - A link will be created to the uploaded file
+    - A link to the uploaded file is created
     - The link will only be valid for x days
-    - Nextcloud access will also be protected with a password
+    - Nextcloud access is also protected with a password
-    - The password for the Nextcloud access will be provided via an one-time secret link
+    - The password for Nextcloud access is provided via a one-time secret link

-6. Two different emails will be sent to one recipient
+6. Two different emails are sent to one recipient
-    - First contains the link to the file in the Nextcloud + one-time secret link to the password for the ZIP file
+    - The first contains the link to the file in the Nextcloud + a one-time secret link to the password for the ZIP file
-    - Second contains a one-time secret link to the password for the Nextcloud
+    - The second contains a one-time secret link to the password for the Nextcloud